Range Rover (2025) review: SUV decadence

 The old car’s vagueness and wallow has been well and truly banished, although don’t think for a moment the Range Rover corners like a performance SUV.
 The anti-roll bars still allow a few degrees of lean before propping things up and there’s still an enjoyable waft to proceedings.
 In other words, body control is as tight as it needs to be without eliminating the character that so many have fallen for.

-Get clumsy or greedy and it will protest, of course, and the ESC is clumsy if it feels compelled to step in, but drive the Rangie with the appropriate sensitivity and this new L460 is a revelation; swift, enjoyable and almost entirely undemanding.
+Get ham-fisted or greedy and it will protest, of course, and the ESC is clumsy if it feels compelled to step in.
+But drive the Rangie with the appropriate sensitivity and this new L460 is a revelation; swift, enjoyable and almost entirely undemanding.
 The impressively intuitive rear-steer is key to this newfound dynamic flair, but also to a new, more approachable and less intimidating side to its character.

 Yes, this is still a big car, yet it’s so much easier to thread through urban streets and manoeuvre in tight spaces on and off-road than before.
 More impressive is the way the system is integrated, virtually shortening the car’s wheelbase without requiring any additional brain power to factor in the rear wheel’s movements.
 That’s not something you can always say about four-wheel steer.